maliskovik/ansible-mail/README.md

 ## Optional variables

-* postfix_destination - Hosts to allow forwarding from
-* postfix_networks - postfix mynetworks variable"
 * postfix_aliases - path to the aliases file to use on remote.
+* postfix_relay_domains - Lists of domains to relay
 * postfix_opendkim - Use openDKIM (True|False)
 * opendkim_config_directory -  where all opendkim configuration is placed
 * opendkim_keys_directory - wherer to place dkim keys on remote